the-carlisle-group/Text2Date/README.md

 ## Time Strings
 Dyalog v18 introduced `⎕DT` and defines the terms date-time, which may be represented as a time number, a timestamp, or military time zone character.
 Here we add the term 'time string' to the lexicon as yet another way to represent a date-time.
-A time string is a simple character vector that contains sufficient information to reasonably convert it to a time number.
-For example:
+A time string is a simple character vector that contains sufficient information to reasonably convert it to a time number:

 ~~~
 1/1/99